truenas/middleware/docs/userguide/index.rst

 Jails section of the tree.
 You can then click its "shell" icon as described in Managing Jails.

 Once the configuration is complete, click the red "OFF" button in the entry for the PBI.
 If the service successfully starts, it will change to a blue ON.
-If it fails to start, click the jail's "shell" icon and type **tail /var/log/messages** to see if any errors were logged.
+If it fails to start, click the jail's "shell" icon and type :command:`tail /var/log/messages` to see if any errors were logged.

 Updating Plugins
 ----------------